Kitch-iti-Kipi: Michigan’s BIG Spring Visitors Guide

 The word is out about Kitch-iti-Kipi, Michigan’s “Big Spring,” located in the Upper Peninsula, near Manistique MI.

 This brilliant, emerald green freshwater spring is pure Michigan beauty at it’s most stunning.
-More than 40 feet deep and 200 feet across, thewater so crystal clear that you can actually see all the way to bottom.
+More than 40 feet deep and 200 feet across, the water is so crystal clear that you can actually see all the way to bottom!

 The best part?
 You can take a clear-bottom, hand-operated raft across the pond to peer into the water below.
 Imagine catching a glimpse of big lake trout as they congregate at spring’s limestone bottom to search for food.
 It’s so much fun!

-Whether you call it Kitch iti Kipi, the Big Spring or even the “Mirror of Heaven,” the name given to it by native Ojibwe, you’ll agree that it’s a true wonder of nature.
+Whether you call it Kitch iti Kipi, the Big Spring or even the “Mirror of Heaven,” (the name given to it by native Ojibwe), you’ll agree that it’s a true wonder of nature.
+Michigan’s largest freshwater spring is worth a visit, and wer’re sharing everything you need to know including parking, bathrooms, cost, and the best time to visit Kitch Iti Kipi.

 Read on to learn more about Kitch iti kipi, the Big Spring.
 If you’re exploring the north, use our guide to plan your trip to this popular Michigan travel spot!